 Collaborative attorneys and related professionals charge hourly rates for their services.
 The process is organized and efficient, with the most significant savings realized by avoiding costly litigation.
 Without court battles, there is no need for legal discovery, an expensive quest for pertinent information which often requires digging for financial records, multiple property valuations and other details that could sway a legal outcome before a judge.

-In the Collaborative Process, all such information is readily provided.
-Collaborative participants will not find themselves sitting in a courtroom for extended periods, waiting to argue their position before a judge to decide who is right and who is wrong.
-Any points of dispute, which do arise, are dealt with directly and actively between the parties together at the conference room table.
+In the Collaborative Process, the parties easily provide all necessary information.
+Collaborative participants never spend hours waiting in a courtroom, nervous to argue their position before a judge who will decide their family’s fate.
+The parties and their counsel directly and actively resolve any points of dispute, which do arise, together at the conference room table.

 Interested in learning more about Collaborative Divorce?
 Contact Alisa Peskin-Shepherd!